lamba92/bayesian-net-project/README.md

 ### Variable Elimination algorithm

-`Variable Elimination (VE)` is a simple and general exact inference algorithm in probabilistic graphical models, such as Bayesian Networks.
-It can be used for estimation of conditional or marginal distributions over a subset of variables and for the inference of the `Maximum A Posteriori (MAP)` state.
+`Variable Elimination` (VE) is a simple and general exact inference algorithm in probabilistic graphical models, such as Bayesian Networks.
+It can be used for estimation of conditional or marginal distributions over a subset of variables and for the inference of the `Maximum A posteriori Probability` (MAP) state.

 The algorithm has an exponential time complexity, but could be efficient in practice for the low-width tree graphs, if the proper elimination order is used (which is a NP-hard problem).
 To find a variable elimination order we use heuristics.